soedinglab/spacepharer/README.md

       spacepharer createsetdb Target1.fasta [...TargetN.fasta] controlTargetSetDB tmpFolder --reverse-fragments 1

-### Downlading phage genomes:
+### Downlading phage genomes

 As an alternative of creating target and control setDB, this module will download all available phage genomes from NCBI GenBank ftp site, and create target SetDB in the provided path.  ```--reverse-setdb``` will additionaly create control target setDB with the name targetSetDB_rev in the same path.

       spacepharer downloadgenome pathto/data/phagegenome.txt targetGenomeFolder targetSetDB tmpFolder

-### Parsing spacer files:
+### Parsing spacer files

 If you wish to provide spacer files (CRT,PILER-CR or CRISPRDetect) as query, parsespacer will extract spacer sequences from each file and create a MMseqs2 sequence DB.
 Then use createsetdb to generate associated metadata.

     spacepharer parsespacer spacerFile1.txt [...spacerFileN.txt] queryDB
     spacepharer createsetdb queryDB querySetDB tmpFolder --extractorf-spacer 1

-####Sample commands for running spacer extraction tools
+#### Sample commands for running spacer extraction tools

 PILER-CR: